benjibrcz/unsupervised-elicitation-implementation/README.md

 ## TruthfulQA ICM (Algorithm 1) — Minimal Reimplementation

 This repo contains a lean Python implementation of Algorithm 1 (ICM) from "Unsupervised Elicitation of Language Models" applied to TruthfulQA.
-The logical consistency fix step is intentionally ignored per the task spec.
+The logical consistency fix step is intentionally ignored for simplicity.

 ### Setup